a-synchronous/rubico/README.md

   .then(e => doAsyncThingE(e))
 ```

-This was fine until we wanted JavaScript to look like a normal language
+This was fine until we needed more variables in scope

 [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), the latest in asynchrony
 ```javascript